-The days are getting longer, the weather’s getting warmer … time to fire up the grill!
-We asked Myron Mixon—a.k.a. the winningest man in barbeque, who started cooking with his dad when he was just 9 and has earned a staggering 1700 trophies in his career—for some tips to help you nail it this barbecue season.
+The days are long, the weather is warm … time to fire up the grill!
+We asked Myron Mixon—a.k.a. the winningest man in barbeque, who started cooking with his dad when he was just 9 and has earned a staggering 1800 trophies in his career—for some tips to help you nail it this barbecue season.

 Barbecuing isn’t as easy as throwing some meat on a grill.
 “It is important to research and understand the process,” Mixon says.
 When he first started in competitions, he says, he had only trial and error to guide him, but now, there are many avenues available to the novice BBQ chef.
 “There is so much information out there,” he says.
 “Read cookbooks, take classes, search the Internet, watch shows.
 It will make you a better pitmaster.”
 It also helps to have a working knowledge of your equipment, so don't be afraid to read the user's manual!

 2. Always prep before you barbecue.

 “Prepping is very important in barbecuing,” Mixon says.
 It encompasses everything from selecting the cut and quality of your meat to how you cut up that meat to flavoring your future meal with seasoning and marinades.
 How well you prep, he says, directly translates to how delicious your meal is: “Great prep, great barbecue.”